-Why Are My Hands Tingling in the Middle of the Night?
+Why Are My Hands Numb and Tingling at Night?

 The nerves that provide feeling and sensation to your hands go through tunnels.
 When you bend your joints for extended periods of time, some of these nerves can become pinched, causing your hands to either tingle or go numb.